gdw-workshop/2023_GDW_Workshop/exercises/mapping_assembly_exercise.md

 - contigs.fasta:   the assembled contigs in FASTA format
 - scaffolds.fasta: scaffolds in FASTA format
 - assembly_graph.fastg:   de bruijn graphs used to create contigs.
 Can be visualized using a tool like [Bandage](https://rrwick.github.io/Bandage/)

+---
+:question: **Questions about the assembly**
+- Spades produced an output file named scaffolds.fasta.
+How is this file different from contigs.fasta?
+- What is needed to go beyond contigs to produce a scaffolded assembly?
+- What kmer sizes did Spades use during this assembly?
+(Hint: run `grep started spades.log` in the spades output directory to search for the text "started" in the spades log file)
+---

 Let's look at the contigs in contigs.fasta.
 Navigate to that file in the Finder and open it using a text editor like BBEdit.